Mating system: Protists

 Protists are a large group of diverse eukaryotic microorganisms, mainly unicellular animals and plants, that do not form tissues.
 Eukaryotes emerged in evolution more than 1.5 billion years ago.
 The earliest eukaryotes were likely protists.
 Mating and sexual reproduction are widespread among extant eukaryotes.
 Based on a phylogenetic analysis, Dacks and Roger proposed that facultative sex was present in the common ancestor of all eukaryotes.

 However, to many biologists it seemed unlikely until recently, that mating and sex could be a primordial and fundamental characteristic of eukaryotes.
 A principal reason for this view was that mating and sex appeared to be lacking in certain pathogenic protists whose ancestors branched off early from the eukaryotic family tree.
 However, several of these protists are now known to be capable of, or to recently have had, the capability for meiosis and hence mating.
 To cite one example, the common intestinal parasite Giardia intestinalis was once considered to be a descendant of a protist lineage that predated the emergence of meiosis and sex.
 However, G. intestinalis was recently found to have a core set of genes that function in meiosis and that are widely present among sexual eukaryotes.
 These results suggested that G. intestinalis is capable of meiosis and thus mating and sexual reproduction.
 Furthermore, direct evidence for meiotic recombination, indicative of mating and sexual reproduction, was also found in G. intestinalis.
 Other protists for which evidence of mating and sexual reproduction has recently been described are parasitic protozoa of the genus Leishmania, Trichomonas vaginalis, and acanthamoeba.

 Protists generally reproduce asexually under favorable environmental conditions, but tend to reproduce sexually under stressful conditions, such as starvation or heat shock.

 Viruses

 Both animal viruses and bacterial viruses (bacteriophage) are able to undergo mating.
 When a cell is mixedly infected by two genetically marked viruses, recombinant virus progeny are often observed indicating that mating interaction had occurred at the DNA level.
 Another manifestation of mating between viral genomes is multiplicity reactivation (MR).
 MR is the process by which at least two virus genomes, each containing inactivating genome damage, interact with each other in an infected cell to form viable progeny viruses.
 The genes required for MR in bacteriophage T4 are largely the same as the genes required for allelic recombination.
 Examples of MR in animal viruses are described in the articles Herpes simplex virus, Influenza A virus, Adenoviridae, Simian virus 40, Vaccinia virus, and Reoviridae.

-In arthropods

-Fruit flies

-Fruit flies like A. suspensa have demonstrated polygamy.
-The males often attract females through marking where they will perch and release air-borne pheromones from the tip of their abdomen to mark and defend individual leaves.